 An attorney won’t file a lawsuit without all three legs being in place.
-Using a Trust cripples litigation because it makes the pool of assets for recovery, the third leg of our stool, unattractive.
-Ten properties held in an LLC makes an attorney droll worse than a hungry dog.
+Using a trust cripples litigation because it makes the pool of assets for recovery, the third leg of our stool, unattractive.
+Ten properties held in an LLC makes an attorney drool like a hungry dog.
 That’s a lot of assets, and likely some equity an attorney can get a hold of.

 Let's say you have all your property held in an LLC and want to transfer each of those properties into individual trusts.